Turismo09/RoliBlocker/README.md

 - Toggle duplicate filtering on/off
 - Toggle player blocking on/off
 - Add user IDs to block (one per line)
+(You need developer mode and userinject scripts on for it, you need to relaunch browser after turning it on)

 You can add comments to your block list:
 ```